experimentarium/times/docs/part-2/06-equations.md

 - The objective function may be thought of as the discounted sum of *net annual costs* (i.e. costs minus revenues), as opposed to *net period costs*[^39].
 Note that some costs and revenues are incurred after the end of horizon (EOH).
 This is the case for instance for some investment payments and more frequently for payments and revenues attached to decommissioning activities.
 The past investments (made before the first year of the horizon) may also have payments within horizon years (and even after EOH!)
 These are also reflected in the objective function.
 However, it should be clear that such payments are shown in OBJ only for reporting purposes, since such payments are entirely *sunk*, i.e. they are not affected by the model's decisions.

-- The model uses a general discount rate *d(y)* (year dependent), as well as technology specific discount rates *d~s~(t)* (period dependent).
+- The model uses a general discount rate $d(y)$ (year dependent), as well as technology specific discount rates $d_{s}(t)$ (period dependent).
 The former is used to: a) discount fixed and variable operating costs, and b) discount investment cost payments from the point of time when the investment actually occurs to the base year chosen for the computation of the present value of the total system cost.
 The latter are used only to calculate the annual payments resulting from a lump-sum investment in some year.
-Thus, the only place where *d~s~(t)* intervenes is to compute the Capital Recovery Factors *(CRF)* discussed further down.
+Thus, the only place where $d_{s}(t)$ intervenes is to compute the Capital Recovery Factors *(CRF)* discussed further down.

 For convenience, we summarize below the notation which is more especially used in the objective function formulation (see Section 6.1 for general notes on the notation) .